USPS touts crackdown on postal crime, carrier robberies, with hundreds of arrests

 The Postal Service is touting its successes after a critical report by its own watchdog, the Office of Inspector General.
 Issued late last month, it faulted management for a lack of “actionable milestones,” accountability for staffing and training, and upgrading carriers’ universal keys.

-The Postal Service has its own police force, the U.S. Postal Inspection Service, which is leading the effort with other internal units and outside law enforcement agencies.
+The U.S. Postal Inspection Service is leading the effort with other internal units and outside law enforcement agencies.
 Early efforts focused on organized mail crime in Chicago, San Francisco and several cities across Ohio.

-Of the 600 arrests made since May as part of “Operation Safe Delivery,” more than 100 were for robberies while more than 530 were for mail theft, officials said.
+Of the 600-plus arrests made since May as part of “Operation Safe Delivery,” more than 100 were for robberies while more than 530 were for mail theft, officials told reporters Wednesday.

 The penalty is steep for interfering with the mail.